Nursing Home Negligent Lawyers in Jackson, Mississippi

 The Responsibilities of Doctors & Nurses

 Physicians and nurses have varying degrees of responsibility and duties of care to their patients.
-The nursing home's doctor is primarily responsible for patient health, care, treatment, safety, and well-being.
-This includes ordering appropriate tests, accurate interpretation of lab results, timely instruction of staff, and utmost alertness to any signs of abuse or negligent treatment of residents.
+The nursing home’s doctor is primarily responsible for patient health, care, treatment, safety, and well-being.
+This includes ordering appropriate tests, accurate interpretation of lab results, timely instruction of staff, and utmost alertness to any signs of negligent treatment of residents.

 Nurses are trained and authorized to take prompt action anytime there is a change in a resident’s condition.
 If a dangerous condition goes unreported or untreated, the results can be catastrophic, and the nurse may be held negligent.